mgrygles/buildstuff2020-workshop/openshift/3-DeployKnativeService.md

-# Deploy a Knative Service
+# Create, change and deploy a Vert.x example app as Knative service

 Knative Serving is responsible for deploying and running containers and also for networking and auto-scaling.
 Auto-scaling in Knative allows scale to zero and is probably the main reason why Knative is referred to as Serverless platform.